trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 Sometimes, modules share a composite data structure and use only parts of it, possibly different parts (e.g., passing a whole record to a function that needs only one field of it).
 In this situation, a modification in a field that a module does not need may lead to changing the way the module reads the record.
 There's even a term for this: **Stamp coupling**.

+### Control coupling
+One part is executed depending on other parts.

 #### Subclass coupling (OOP)

 Describes the relationship between a child and its parent.
 The child is connected to its parent, but the parent is not connected to the child.